 CRIOP is using bowtie to illustrate the risk management in the scenario analysis, and it offers several benefits.
 It provides a clear visual representation of risk management, helping stakeholders easily understand causes and consequences.
 The bow-tie model fosters better communication among teams and helps identify weaknesses in safety measures.
 By illustrating layered defences, it aligns with James Reason's Swiss Cheese Model, emphasizing that organizational issues can create "holes" leading to accidents.
-Exploring a bow tie encourages a proactive safety culture and promotes continuous improvement by allowing organizations to adapt their controls based on feedback.
-Overall, it enhances both safety and organizational resilience.
+Exploring a bow tie encourages a proactive safety culture and promotes continuous improvement by allowing organizational resilience.